Summary

 The Bentley Continental GT Convertible – widely known as the GTC – first appeared in 2006 as an open-top version of the luxury brand’s then-new first-generation Continental GT coupe.

-Reviewers are highly complimentary about Bentley’s drop-top.
-Auto Express describes it as “incredibly expensive” at prices starting from around £175,000, but adds “You get what you pay for.”
+Reviewers have been highly complimentary about Bentley’s drop-top ever since it was launched.
+Auto Express describes it as “incredibly expensive” but adds, “You get what you pay for.”

 Car magazine believes that many buyers will actually prefer the less powerful V8 engine, dubbing the W12 curious, “with neither the analogue ferocity of a big, turbo-free V12 nor the bear-hug charm of a big-capacity V8.”